Luka Garza

-Luka H. Garza (born December 27, 1998) is an American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA), on a two-way contract with the Iowa Wolves of the NBA G League.
-He played college basketball for the Iowa Hawkeyes, where he was the consensus pick for national college player of the year for the 2020–21 season.
-As a junior, he was named a consensus first-team All-American and Big Ten Player of the Year.
-Garza played for Maret School in his hometown of Washington, D.C.
+Luka Hudson Garza (born December 27, 1998) is a Bosnian-Mexican-American professional basketball player for the Boston Celtics of the National Basketball Association (NBA) and the Bosnia and Herzegovina national team.

+Garza played college basketball for the Iowa Hawkeyes, where he was the consensus pick for national college player of the year for the 2020–21 season.
+As a junior, Garza was named a consensus first-team All-American and Big Ten Player of the Year.
+He played for Maret School in his hometown of Washington, D.C.

-Early life and high school career
+Early life

-Garza grew up in Reston, Virginia, a suburb of Washington, D.C.
+Garza grew up in Reston, Virginia.
 He learned to play basketball from his father, Frank, who played for Idaho.
-Garza watched video tapes that his father collected of former National Basketball Association (NBA) post players like Kareem Abdul-Jabbar and attempted to recreate their moves.
+Frank Garza is Mexican-American.
+Garza watched video tapes that his father collected of former NBA post players like Kareem Abdul-Jabbar and attempted to recreate their moves.
+His mother, Šejla Muftić, who is from Bosnia and Herzegovina, played professional basketball in Europe.